zrax/string_theory/README.md

 String Theory was originally developed to replace the half-dozen or so string types and string manipulation mini-libraries in the [Plasma game engine](http://github.com/H-uru/Plasma).
-Because of the state of the code, it was designed primarily to reduce coding errors, provide an easy-to-use set of manipulation functionality with minimal surprises, handle Unicode text without a lot of overhead, and have reasonable performance.
+Because of the state of the code, it was designed primarily to reduce coding errors, provide an easy to use set of manipulation functionality with minimal surprises, handle Unicode text without a lot of overhead, and have reasonable performance.
 Many existing string libraries provide some subset of those features, but were hard to integrate